October 2024 Bulgarian parliamentary election

 Snap parliamentary elections were held in Bulgaria on 27 October 2024, after all three attempts to form a government following the latest June 2024 elections failed.
 This was the country's sixth snap election since 2021.
 This series of snap elections is the result of a political crisis affecting the country.

 Eight parties passed the electoral threshold to win representation in the National Assembly, while Velichie came just 21 votes short to win representation.
 GERB–SDS had the best results by winning 25.5% of the vote, but were required to form an alliance with at least two other elected parties in order to achieve a voting majority in the National Assembly.
 The new elected 51st Parliament replaced the 50th Parliament when all elected members were sworn in on 11 November.
 After 11 voting rounds, Natalia Kiselova (BSP–OL) was elected as speaker of the National Assembly on 6 December.
 President Rumen Radev granted the first negotiation mandate to the largest party GERB-SDS on 15 January, which formed a minority government alongside BSP and ITN, with support from APS (Dogan).
-The government is led by GERB politician Rosen Zhelyazkov.
+The government was led by GERB politician Rosen Zhelyazkov.

 Velichie and all elected parties except DPS–NN (Peevski) contested the results and conduct of the parliamentary election by submitting complaint cases to the Constitutional Court; and the court subsequently appointed an independent expert panel to investigate all complaints.
 Following a recalculation of the results, the Constitutional Court ruled in March 2025 that 16 of the 240 MPs were elected illegally, and that Velichie had passed the threshold.

 Background

 Elections and government breakdown

-Following several snap elections, the National Assembly had failed to put together a long-lasting government since 'anti-corruption' parties made a breakthrough in the April 2021 election.
-The 2023 election saw little change from 2022, with Boyko Borisov's centre-right GERB–SDS narrowly coming in first place, above the centrist PP–DB alliance.
-The far-right Revival (VAZ) and the populist There is Such a People (ITN) made gains, with the latter re-entering the Assembly after it failed to reach the electoral threshold in 2022.

-On 22 May 2023 the PP- and GERB-led alliances agreed to form a government with a rotational premiership.
-Nikolai Denkov, PP's candidate, would be the Prime Minister for the first nine months of the government and Mariya Gabriel, the GERB candidate, would serve as deputy prime minister and foreign affairs minister.
-After nine months, the two would switch positions.
-After nine months, the switch failed to materialise with negotiations breaking down, and no government could be formed.
-Dimitar Glachev was appointed as caretaker prime minister, and elections were scheduled for 9 June 2024.